javagod88/test/README.md

 # Hi, recently released a new version of llvm (6) and I decided to update the source of vanilla.
-The "core" folder is the most recent version of the core.
+The "core" folder is the most recent version of the core (without debug cores).
 Do not forget about the lib.

 1. Cryptopp 5.6.5
 2. Boost 1.65.1